Monmouth’s 150-year tradition of Prohibition in Oregon

 Following the end of nationwide Prohibition, a small but growing minority in Monmouth started trying to change things.
 In 1936, 1950, 1954 and 1976 they gave it the old college try, only to be rebuffed by a majority of citizens who preferred to keep things as they were.
 In 1976 they were slapped down by a 4-to-1 margin.

-In 1967, the Oregon legislature voted to cut off Monmouth’s liquor-tax revenue, reasoning that it wasn’t contributing, so why should it benefit?
+In 1967, the Oregon legislature voted to cut off liquor-tax revenue to Oregon's few remaining "dry" towns — including, at that time, Newberg as well as Monmouth — reasoning that it wasn’t contributing, so why should it benefit?
 But, of course, Monmouth was contributing plenty; its citizens were simply driving a mile down the road to the outskirts of Independence.
 (The shopping district of that town had been helpfully built out on the extreme west side of the town, as close to Monmouth as possible, to make it easier for them.)
 The city attorney successfully argued that although Monmouth might not be selling the liquor, Monmouth residents were definitely drinking it — and showed the law-enforcement statistics to prove it.
 The state backed down and restored the funding.

 As the 1960s ripened into the 1970s, Monmouth’s motivation for its Prohibition policy started changing.
 Toward the end, fewer voters were motivated by a desire for temperance per se, and more were simply voting to keep Monmouth unique.